HackYourFuture/JavaScript2/Week1/README.md

 ### How a browser works

 In your journey into becoming a web developer it's important to know the tools you'll be using intimately.
-One such is the browser, which will be used to display your websites.
-In the following resources you'll learn about the many parts any web browser consists of and what their use is:
+One of <!--one such, change to one of such--> such is the browser, which will be used to display your websites.
+In the following resources you'll learn about the many parts any web browser consists of and what their use is<!--consists  of and what their uses is, is change to; consist of and what there uses are-->:

 - [How a web browser functions](https://www.youtube.com/watch?v=z0HN-fG6oT4)
 - [How do web browsers work?](https://medium.com/@monica1109/how-does-web-browsers-work-c95ad628a509)